Dev-Environments/VScode/README.md

-# VScode
+# VScode for Android
-**This repo is only for Posting & Solving Issues Related to VScode for Android**
+**You can Open/Close Issues and Request a Feature to improve app VScode for Android**